SaqibJDev/GooglePay/README.md

 ## References and resources
 The library I used was shared officially by Google [here](https://github.com/google-pay/passes-rest-samples).
 I imported the Java library and adapted it for Android by converting the most of the code to Kotlin.
-Further the Base64 from the library didn't work with Android.
+Furthermore, the Base64 from the library didn't work with Android.
 Therefore had to use different dependency and wrote a wrapper to make it work.